gmetais/grunt-devperf/README.md

 ## Install method 1: i don't care about Grunt

-**Use this minimalist installation if you just want to launch some tests and see the results.**
+**Use this minimalist installation if you just want to launch some quick tests.**

 1) You need NodeJS v0.8 or higher.
 Check your version:
 ```shell